puppetlabs/puppet-docs/source/puppet/4.9/modules_documentation.markdown

 [metadata.json]: ./modules_metadata.html

 We strongly encourage you to document any module you write, whether you intend the module solely for internal use or for publication on the [Puppet Forge][forge] (Forge).
-Documenting your module helps future-you remember what your module was built to do, as well as helping to explain why you chose to do things one way versus another.
-And anyone else using your module will definitely appreciate it.

-There is a [README template][template] to assist you put together complete and clear documentation.
-We recommend using [Markdown][commonmark] and .md (or .markdown) files for READMEs.
-Below, we'll walk through the template and address best practices to help make your documentation efforts go more smoothly.
+This guide details module documentation best practices and walks you through our module README template.

 * Continue reading to learn README best practices.
 * [See "Installing Modules"][installing] for how to install pre-built modules from the Puppet Forge.
 * [See "Publishing Modules"][publishing] for how to publish your modules to the Puppet Forge.
 * [See "Using Plugins"][plugins] for how to arrange plugins (like custom facts and custom resource types) in modules and sync them to agents.

+Documenting your module helps future-you remember what your module was built to do, as well as helping to explain why you chose to do things one way versus another.
+And anyone else using your module will definitely appreciate it.
+We recommend using [Markdown][commonmark] and `.md` (or `.markdown`) files for your READMEs.

+We've constructed a [README template][template] that you can use for your own modules.
+This template helps you put together complete and clear documentation.
+Below, we'll walk through the template and go over some best practices to help with your documentation efforts.

-## README Template
+## The README template

-If you used the `puppet module generate` command to generate your module skeleton, you already have a copy of the README template in .md format.
+If you used the `puppet module generate` command to generate your module skeleton, you already have a copy of the README template in `.md` format.
 You can also use the standalone [template][template] to guide you.
-Again, we strongly recommend using .md format for your README.

-## Introduction
+## Create a table of contents

+The table of contents is a best practice, particularly for large or complicated modules.

+The section headings for each top-level section (following the numbered sections in the TOC) should be Level 2 Headings, with each subsection decreasing from there.
+Subsections can be included in the ToC if needed, as shown in the Setup subsections above.

-Start with listing the module's name as a Level 1 Heading, followed by a table of contents as a Level 4 Heading.
+1. List the module's name as a Level 1 Heading.
+2. Add **Table of Contents** as a Level 4 Heading.
+3. Add a numbered list of your module sections, as shown in the example below.

     # modulename